 Over the next decade, the restaurant industry is expected to add 1.8 million positions, a 14 percent increase in the industry's workforce.
 But the native-born U.S. workforce is expected to grow by just 10 percent over this time, and the percentage of 16- to 24-year-olds entering the workforce—an important source of restaurant employees—isn’t expected to grow at all.
 Without meaningful immigration reform, many restaurants and other businesses will be unable to keep up with the growing demand for their goods and services.
 Overall economic growth will slow and fewer jobs will be created.

 The National Restaurant Association has long advocated for sensible immigration reforms that will provide certainty to employers and employees, with a path to legal status.
 These reforms include:

 A clear path to legalization.
 The current U.S. immigration system targets otherwise law-abiding individuals who are working and contributing to the economy and their communities.
-It’s essential that any immigration reform legislation stop this enforcement-only approach and include a path to legalization for the nation's 13 million undocumented workers.
+It’s time to move beyond an enforcement-only approach to include a path to legalization for the nation's undocumented workers.

-While the U.S. Senate passed a comprehensive immigration reform bill in July 2014, the House of Representatives has said it will consider immigration reform measures individually.
-The House is currently considering the Legal Workforce Act, which calls for national use of E-Verify.
+The NRA supports the comprehensive immigration bill the Senate passed in July 2013, and encourages the House to move forward with similar reforms.
+Among the pending House bills is the Legal Workforce Act, H.R.
+1772, which calls for the mandatory national use of E-Verify, phased in over time.
 The National Restaurant Association supports the legislation.